 Bodybuilding champ Pradip Subramanian dies after kick-boxing match with Steven Lim

-SINGAPORE: A tragic turn to a headline fight at the inaugural Asia Fighting Championship.
+SINGAPORE: A tragic turn to a headline celebrity fight at the inaugural Asia Fighting Championship.

-World Bodybuilding & Physique Sports Federation (WBPF) president Pradip Subramanian has died after he took on YouTube personality Steven Lim in a kick-boxing match at Marina Bay Sands on Saturday evening (Sep 23).
+World Bodybuilding & Physique Sports Federation (WBPF) president Pradip Subramanian, 32, has died after he took on YouTube personality Steven Lim in a kick-boxing match at Marina Bay Sands on Saturday evening (Sep 23).

 Subramanian appeared to take a few blows to the head and was standing after the match ended.
 However, he appeared to lose consciousness while in a corner and had to be helped out of the ring.